Ultraviolet Renormalisation of a Quantum Field Toy Model II: Introduction and Main Result

 Recently, ultraviolet self-energy renormalization has been performed for the linearly coupled bose polaron model \cite{Lampart2022}, taking into account higher order self-energy contributions.
-This enables the construction of a renormalized model with the correct ultraviolet behaviour.
-However, the method employed in \cite{Lampart2022} only yields strong resolvent convergence to a limiting renormalized Hamiltonian as the ultraviolet cutoff is removed, whereas most of the existing schemes gives norm resolvent convergence.
+This enables the construction of a renormalized model with the ultraviolet cutoff removed.
+However, the method employed in \cite{Lampart2022} only yields strong resolvent convergence to a limiting renormalized Hamiltonian as the ultraviolet cutoff is removed, whereas most of the existing schemes -- at leading order -- gives norm resolvent convergence.
 In fact, we conjecture that implementing the method of this paper for the bose polaron considered in \cite{Lampart2022}, would yield norm resolvent convergence.
-Here one would not need the ordered operators from Section~\ref{Sec-OrdOp} that are designed to handle the fermion field in our model.
-It should be noted that indeed, one may fairly easily implement a simpler version of our approach for the solvable Van Hove model \cite{De03_01}.
+We moreover believe that the present strategy could be applied to other models -- at most quadratic in the boson field -- studied in the literature.
+The calculus for what we call \emph{ordered operators} from Section~\ref{Sec-OrdOp} is designed to handle the fermion field in our model and is not needed if no fermion field is present, e.g. in models like the bose polaron.
+It should be noted that, indeed, one may fairly easily implement a simpler version of our approach for the solvable Van Hove model \cite{De03_01}.

-The current article proposes a systematic method to recursively take into account self-energy corrections -- of arbitrary order -- in a resolvent resummation scheme, yelding norm resolvent convergence when the ultraviolet cutoff is removed.
-Another central improvement with respect to \cite{AlvaMoll2021,Eck1970, Lampart2022, AW2017} is our ability to handle a second fermion field without any conserved particle number, neither of individual the two particle species nor of a total particle number or an excess particle number.
+The current article proposes a systematic method to recursively take into account self-energy corrections -- of arbitrary order -- in a resolvent resummation scheme, yielding norm resolvent convergence when the ultraviolet cutoff is removed.
+Another central improvement with respect to \cite{AlvaMoll2021,Eck1970, Lampart2022, AW2017} is our ability to handle a second fermion field without any conserved particle number, neither of the two individual particle species nor of a total particle number.
 This constitutes a step towards extending the construction of ultraviolet renormalized Hamiltonians requiring an infinite mass shift, like Yukawa, to more singular interactions, including -- possibly -- higher dimension.

+Having a norm-convergent series representation of a renormalized resolvent, one may readily analyse the structure of the domain of the renormalized Hamiltonian, as in \cite{AW2017}.
+This would be a natural next step that we do not include here, since the paper is already quite long and the toy model studied here is mostly meant as a proof of concept, towards a better understanding of the Yukawa model.